HiJen14/Prototyping/README.md

 # Prototyping (Basic version)

-The basic version of prototyping is a Unity3d tool to fast build and test gaming concepts, in a more advanced way then paper prototyping provides.
+The basic version of prototyping is a Unity3d tool to fast build and test game concepts, in a more advanced way then paper prototyping provides.

 # Licensing